-Judges are legislatively required to disclose their registrable interests to the Registrar of Judges' Registrable Interests to enhance transparency, accountability and public confidence in the Judiciary.
-The Registrar is the custodian of the register of Judges' Registrable Interest.
+Judges are legislatively required to disclose their registrable interests to the Registrar of Judges' Registrable Interests to enhance transparency, accountability of and public confidence in the Judiciary.
+The Registrar is the custodian of the register of Judges registrable interest.

-The JSC Act (1994) requires the JSC to submit a written report to Parliament for tabling.
-The report must include, among other things, information regarding all matters relating to the Register of Judges' registrable interests as reported by the Registrar.
+Section 6(2) (c) of the JSC Act, 1994, requires the JSC to submit a written report to Parliament for tabling.
+The report must include amongst other things, information regarding all matters relating to the Register of Judges' registrable interests as reported by the Registrar.

-Regulation 5 of the Regulations Relating to the JSC Act (1994): Disclosure of Registrable Interests (the Regulations) requires the Registrar to furnish the JSC with the names of those Judges in active service who have disclosed interests of their family members.
+Regulation 5 of the Regulations Relating to the JSC Act, 1994: Disclosure of Registrable Interests (the Regulations) requires the Registrar to furnish the JSC with the names of those Judges in active service who have disclosed interests of their family members.

-Regulation 3 requires newly-appointed Judges to disclose their registrable interests within 30 days of their appointment as Judges.
+Regulation 3 requires newly appointed Judges to disclose their registrable interests within 30 days of their appointment as Judges.

-In 2018/2019, a total of 11 Judges were appointed and they all disclosed their registrable interests within the time prescribed by the Regulations.
+In 2018-2019, a total of eleven (11) Judges were appointed and they all disclosed their registrable interests within the time prescribed by the Regulations.

-The disclosed interests have since been captured in the Register of Judge's Registrable Interests as per section 3(3) of the Regulations and Judges have been provided with individual entries to the Register relating to them.
+The disclosed interests have since been captured in the Register of Judge's Registrable Interests as per section 3 (3) of the Regulations and Judges have been provided with individual entries to the Register relating to them.

 After making the first disclosure, a Judge may at any time disclose to the Registrar or inform the Registrar of such amendments as may be required (Regulation 3(4).

-However, in March of every year, Judges in active service must inform the Registrar in writing whether the entries in the Register are an accurate reflection of that Judge's registrable interest and if applicable, make such further disclosures or americanents as may be required.
+However, in March of every year, Judges in active service must inform the Registrar in writing whether the entries in the Register are an accurate reflection of that Judge's registrable interest and if applicable make such further disclosures or amendments as may be required.

-For the current reporting period that is, 2018/19, there were 251 Judges in active service and 241 of these disclosed their registrable interest on before 31 March 2019, the closing date stipulated in the Regulations.
+For the current reporting period that is, 2018-19, there were 251 Judges in active service and 241 of these disclosed their registrable interest on before the 31st of March 2019 closing date stipulated in the Regulations.

-A total of 10 Judges did not disclose their registrable interests in March but one of these is on long-term sick leave and unable to disclose.
-The affected Divisions are Gauteng (seven), KwaZulu-Natal (two) and Eastern Cape (one).
-The ten outstanding disclosures have since been submitted within the grace period provided in the Regulations 3(6).
+A total of 10 Judges did not disclose their registrable interests in March but one (1) of these is on long term sick leave and unable to disclose.
+The affected Divisions are Gauteng (7), KwaZulu-Natal (2) and Eastern Cape (1).
+The 10 outstanding disclosures have since been submitted within the grace period provided in Regulation 3(6).

-Judges' Remuneration and Conditions of Employment Act (2001) and Regulation
+Judges Remuneration and Conditions of Employment Act, and Regulations

-The Judges' Remuneration and Conditions of Employment Act (Act 47 of 2001), with related Regulations, govern the employment benefits of Judges.
+The Judges Remuneration and Conditions of Employment Act 47 of 2001, with related regulations, govern the employment benefits of Judges.
 The Independent Commission for the Remuneration of Public Office Bearers makes recommendations concerning the salaries, allowances and benefits of Judicial Officers.

-The South African Judicial Education Institute Act (SAJEI)
+The South African Judicial Education Institute Act

-The SAJEI was established in order to promote the independence, impartiality, dignity, accessibility and effectiveness of the Courts through continuing judicial education as provided for in the SAJEI Act (Act 14 of 2008).
+The South African Judicial Education Institute (SAJEI) was established in order to promote the independence, impartiality, dignity, accessibility and effectiveness of the Courts through continuing judicial education as provided for in the South African Judicial Education Institute Act 14 of 2008.
 The Institute commenced with training in January 2012.